Hiroreco/enreco-archive/recap-data/chapter1/day2/nodes/kiara-c1d2.md

 As the day wore on, Shakira sought solace in the company of her pink cat, the one companion she felt she could truly rely on.
 Shakira then prepared herself for the *Ocean Temple Dungeon*, joining forces with Elizabeth, the pink cat, and the two doggos.
 Her sharp "RPG senses" guided the team to a hidden treasure—a music disc labeled Reflect.
 Pleased with the find, Shakira made a mental note to revisit the first dungeon to uncover its secrets [as well](https://www.youtube.com/live/qKlzaYirN88?feature=shared&t=9051).

 After conquering the dungeon and recovering memories of Gawr Gura, Shakira returned to the kingdom.
 On her way back, she noticed that Queen Tam Gandr had awakened.
-Wasting no time, she approached the queen to report her suspicions about FaunaMart’s alleged scams, introducing herself as the savior of the ~~lesbians~~ Libestians in hopes of earning the queen’s trust.
+Wasting no time, she approached the queen to report her suspicions about FaunaMart’s alleged scams, introducing herself as the savior of the ~~lesbians~~ Libestans in hopes of earning the queen’s trust.

 [Never gets old](#embed:https://www.youtube.com/live/qKlzaYirN88?feature=shared&t=9867)